supertoq/OLED-Saver/README.md

 **Please note**:
-***This code is part of a learning project.
+***This code is part of my learning project.
 Use of the code and execution of the application is at your own risk; I accept no liability!***